rozek/node-red-user-management-example/README.md

 Should "Data Privacy Statement" and/or "Terms of Service" change, properties `agreedToDPS` and/or `agreedToTOS` may be set to `false` again.
 In that case, any new login should immediately redirect the user to a separate web document where he/she may either (read the changed documents and) agree again or delete his/her account.
 Without such an agreement, the user should no longer be allowed to access the service and logged out immediately.

+## HTTP Entry Points ##

+### /user/<user-id>/register ###

+* POST without body
+* <user-id> must be a valid email address (max.
+64 char.s long) which is neither currently registered nor the new address of an account which is currently being renamed
+* upon success a registration email will be sent
+* warning: currently, success of email submission can not be tested - it may be, that an email address is successfully registered which never receives any email

 ## License ##